What is the best way for me to connect?

 What's available for my children?

 During our worship services, we believe children belong with their families.
-For infants through three year olds, we do offer a nursery for the 9:30 a.m.
-Sunday school, 10:25 and 10:45 a.m.
-Sunday services.
+For infants through three year olds, we do offer a nursery from the hours of 9:00-noon on Sundays.

 Will I be expected to introduce myself to people?